 If you have questions about your Title IV program funds, you can call the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
 TTY users may call 1-800-730-8913.
 Information is also available on Student Aid on the Web at www.studentaid.ed.gov.

 Students who wish to withdraw from all courses after the semester start date must officially withdraw to zero credits.
-To withdraw, complete the Withdrawing to Zero Credits Form and submit it to NDSU One Stop.
+To withdraw, complete the Withdrawing to Zero Credits Form.
 Campus Connection does not allow you to drop your last or only class.
 If you live in a residence hall, check out with your hall director and submit the appropriate forms to the Office of Residence Life prior to submitting the Withdrawal form.
 Students in university apartments should contact the Office of Residence Life directly.

 The date of withdrawal for financial aid purposes, will be the date you begin the withdrawal process or the date, as determined by NDSU, you notified NDSU in writing or verbally, of your intent to withdraw to zero credits.